waynesun09/reportportal-operator/README.md

 Then follow the [Ansible user guide](https://github.com/operator-framework/operator-sdk/blob/master/doc/ansible/user-guide.md "Ansible User Guide for Operator SDK") doc with build and test the operator.

-After the ansible operator is created, follow guide [Manage the operator using the Operator Lifecycle Manager](https://github.com/operator-framework/getting-started#manage-the-operator-using-the-operator-lifecycle-manager) craete the Operator manifest.
+After the ansible operator is created, follow guide [Manage the operator using the Operator Lifecycle Manager](https://github.com/operator-framework/getting-started#manage-the-operator-using-the-operator-lifecycle-manager) create the Operator manifest.
 Which will generate the CSV package file.

 ### Generate CSV